 When is the best time of year to buy an air conditioner?
 Take a look:

-Why?
-As someone who has installed and repaired the internal components of each, I can tell you that they are identical, and in the basic 14 SEER models, they still look the same on the outside.
-As such, Day and Night gets our vote for the best value to our customers, and is first on our top ten list.
+Really, the only downside to Day & Night is their availability...they aren't available across the entire country, unfortuantely, which is why we just can't keep them in the number one spot.
+But if you have Day & Night inyour area, they are worth consideration.
+As someone who has installed and repaired the internal components of each, I can tell you that they are almost identical, and in the basic 14 SEER models, they even still look the same on the outside.
+As such, Day and Night gets our vote for one of the best values to our customers, and is second on our list of the top ten air conditioner brands.

 For more information on Day and Night, see the following articles: